In Elder Law News

 On August 17, 2015, the Court of Appeals of Minnesota agreed with the lower court that the 2006 will should be the one admitted to probate.
 The court ruled that only an original will, not a photocopy, can be revoked.
 The court also agreed with the lower court that the 2010 document had not been validly executed.

 If Ms. Sullivan did change her mind and decide that she wanted her grandson to inherit her estate, the fact that she didn’t do it properly meant that far from helping her grandson, she cost him a tidy sum in legal fees.
 People change their minds, and circumstances can change as well – marriage, divorce, the birth of children – and estate plans need to be revised along with these changes.
-If you want to alter your will or another element of your estate plan, contact your elder law attorney.
+If you want to alter your will or another element of your estate plan, contact Legacy Estate & Elder Law to learn about how we can help.

 To read the court’s decision in the case, In re the Estate of Sullivan (Minn.
 Ct.
 App., No. A14– 2112, Aug.
 17, 2015), click here.